 Today's companies seek employees with excellent communication and interpersonal skills.
 The evolution of the modern workplace, increasing competition, and rising consumer demands has forced employers to seek out motivated candidates with critical thinking and decision-making capabilities who also possess leadership potential.

 If you have prior work experience or have taken courses comparable to those required under this program at another institution, you may be eligible for Prior Learning Assessment (PLA) or transfer credit.
-For more information, please contact our Registrar's Office at (403) 410-1400, or by email.

 All requests must be submitted prior to the start of the program.